yithemes/yith-proteo/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 1.2.7 - May 22 2020 =
+* New options for main menu color
+* New mobile menu position to use a different menu between desktop and mobile
+* New login widget
+* Move all customizer css from php file to css variables to reduce page impact, load time and increase performance
+* Fix search widget button alignment
+* Fix issue with header background color
+* Enanched support to: Group block, Cover block, WooCommerce products block
+* Improve cart shipping calculator css
+* Refactor all scss files

 = 1.2.6 - May 11 2020 =
 * New: Suggested plugins message
 * Fix: Merge pull request #3 from kloukas/bugfix-sidebar-metabox (Fixed a bug in Sidebar Metabox Html.)